IgorTodorovskiIBM/blog/_posts/2024-02-12-zoslib-library.md

 Since late 2022, several z/OS ported projects, including Git, Curl, Bash and many more have been successfully integrated with zoslib.
 Open Source communities have also adopted our dependency on zoslib, including GNU Make, Bash, Vim and more!

-If you're interested in porting to z/OS Open Tools and would like to learn how, check out our documentation [here](https://zosopentools.github.io/meta/#/Guides/Porting).
+If you're interested in porting to zopen and would like to learn how, check out our documentation [here](https://zopencommunity.github.io/meta/#/Guides/Porting).

 ## Contributing to ZOSLIB